 - Stone fruits like apricot, peaches, and plums need to be fed to guinea pigs in moderation because stone fruits contain cyanide and are rich in sugars which aren’t good for guinea pigs.

-- All kinds of exotic fruits like papaya, mango, tangerines, and others need to be given to guinea pigs in small amounts and not every day because everyday consumption can cause serious digestion related problems and severe pain in the abdomen caused by an obstruction in the gut.
+- All kinds of exotic fruits like papaya, mango, tangerines, and others need to be given to guinea pigs in small amounts and not every day.
+Everyday consumption can cause serious digestion related problems and severe pain in the abdomen caused by an obstruction in the gut.

-- Banana needs to be fed in small amounts because it can cause constipation if overfed and it is highly advisable to not feed it to your guinea pig if he has diabetes.
+- Banana needs to be fed in small amounts because it can cause constipation if overfed.
+It is highly advisable to not feed it to your guinea pig if he has diabetes.

-- Pears can cause diarrhea, and since it is also rich in sugars, it is not suitable for guinea pigs suffering from diabetes.
+- Pears can cause diarrhea.
+Since it is also rich in sugars, it is not suitable for guinea pigs suffering from diabetes.
 Be very careful with the serving sizes.

 - Watermelons should also be fed keeping the serving size in check to avoid the consumption of too much sugar.

 - Dragon fruit should be fed only 2-3 times a week in small portions.
 It is high in sugar and calcium which is not good for guinea pigs.